umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/SampleCiCdPipeline.md

 2. Create a new or use an existing CI/CD pipeline: For Azure DevOps see this [page](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser).
 3. Get your set of supporting files: Download sample files as a [zip-file](https://drive.google.com/file/d/1Wpxib2F5-eIyVsSdm3EBvA54eOrgiwLi/view?usp=drive_link).
 Note, that the only file you properly need to make changes to is the .yaml file.

+{% hint style="info" %}

-**Note**: On the page "What is Umbraco CI/CD Flow", deployments are targeted at the leftmost environment in your Umbraco Cloud setup.
+On the page "What is Umbraco CI/CD Flow", deployments are targeted at the leftmost environment in your Umbraco Cloud setup.
 This means if you have a Development environment, it will be automatically selected for deployment.
 If no Development environment exists, the Live environment will be used.

+{% endhint %}

 ## Obtaining the Project ID and API Key